hschoenburg/hellochain/tutorial/make.md

 ...and watch the blocks roll by!
 ```

-Good job!
-Now lets add some functionality to that blockchain!
+Now lets add some functionality to that blockchain.